Arizona State University: Campuses and locations

-Academic programs are spread across four distinct campuses in the Phoenix Metropolitan Area; unlike most multi-campus institutions, however, ASU describes itself as "one university in many places", inferring there is "not a system with separate campuses, and not one main campus with branch campuses."
+ASU has four campuses in the Phoenix metropolitan area and regional learning centers throughout Arizona, in addition to facilities located in Los Angeles, Washington, D.C., and Hawaii.
+Unlike most multi-campus institutions, ASU describes itself as "one university in many places", implying there is "not a system with separate campuses, and not one main campus with branch campuses".
 The university considers each campus "distinctive" and academically focused on certain aspects of the overall university mission.
 The Tempe campus is the university's research and graduate school center.
 Undergraduate studies on the Tempe campus are research-based programs that prepare students for graduate school, professional school, or employment.
 The Polytechnic campus is designed with an emphasis on professional and technological programs for direct workforce preparation.
 The Polytechnic campus is the site of many of the university's simulators and laboratories dedicated for project-based learning.
-The West campus is focused on interdisciplinary degrees and the liberal arts, while maintaining professional programs with a direct impact on the community and society.
-The Downtown Phoenix campus focuses on direct urban and public programs such as nursing, public policy, criminal justice, mass communication, and journalism.
-ASU recently relocated some nursing and health related programs to its new ASU-Mayo Medical School campus.
-Inter-campus shuttles and light rail allow students and faculty to easily travel between the campuses.
-In addition to the physical campuses, ASU's "virtual campus" at the university's SkySong Innovation Center, provides online and extended education.
+The West Valley campus is focused on interdisciplinary degrees and the liberal arts, while maintaining professional programs with a direct impact on the community and society.
+The Downtown Phoenix campus focuses on direct urban and public programs such as nursing, public policy, criminal justice, mass communication, journalism, and law, as well as the Thunderbird School of Global Management.
+Valley Metro Rail connects the Tempe and Downtown Phoenix campuses, and inter-campus shuttles allow students and faculty to easily travel between the campuses.
+In addition to in-person classes, ASU Online, with its headquarters in Los Arcos Mall#SkySong in Scottsdale, provides online and extended education.

-The Arizona Board of Regents reports the ASU facilities inventory totals more than 23 million gross square feet.
+In 2018, the Arizona Board of Regents reported that the ASU facilities inventory totaled more than 23 million gross square feet.